tlswg/tls13-spec/draft-ietf-tls-tls13.md

 --- abstract

 This document specifies version 1.3 of the Transport Layer Security (TLS) protocol.
 TLS allows client/server applications to communicate over the Internet in a way that is designed to prevent eavesdropping, tampering, and message forgery.

 This document updates RFCs 4492, 5705, and 6066 and it obsoletes RFCs 5077, 5246, and 6961.
+This document also specifies new requirements for TLS 1.2 implementations.
 --- middle